Snowysoft/homework-bundle-1.0-solution/README.md

 | out2   | 0.246           | 5         | Triangle wave   |
 | out3   | 0               | 5         | Rectangular wave|

+The frequency of out3 is zero because there is no repeating pattern observed in the waveform

 ## Task 2
 ### Solution Overview: